J-Uptegraph/CORI-Robot/docs/Looking_Towards_The_Future.md

-# 🤖 CORI: Cooperative Intelligence Platform
+# 🤖 CORI: Cooperative Organizational Robotic Intelligence
 ## Building the Future of Human-Robot Interaction

 > _"Version 1.0 proves the robot can see.
 Version 2.0 proves it can learn.
 Version 3.0 proves it can truly help."_